ec-jrc/lisflood-usecases/LF_mekong_usecase/docs/book/3_run.md

 ***Figure 3**.
-Average river discharge and timeseries of river discharge at the catchment outlet.*
+Average river discharge and time series of river discharge at the catchment outlet.*

-The same discharge timeseries at the catchment outlet can be generated directly from the model simulation.
+The same discharge time series at the catchment outlet can be generated directly from the model simulation.
 For that, the option `repDischargeTs` in the settings file must be active, and the variable `Gauges` must include the coordinates of the outlet.

 #### 3.1.4 Reservoir and rice irrigation